I am, by training, an environmental historian and public historian.

 I received a Master of Arts degree in Public History from the State University of New York at Albany in 2007.
 While there, I studied with environmental historian Kendra Smith-Howard and wrote an MA Thesis on the historical encounters between Schenectady-based scientists (particularly those affiliated with the General Electric Corporation) and New York’s Adirondack Mountains.

-In addition to my dissertation, I have also published a number of scholarly articles.
-I have written about Hawaiian sandalwood as a globally-circulating commodity.
-I have written about the shared experiences of migrant workers and migratory birds on equatorial guano islands.
-More recently, I have written about working-class environmental experiences of the nineteenth-century Pacific; and an environmental microhistory of a nineteenth-century Pacific Ocean cyclone.
-I am currently working on a longue durée history of Polynesian migrations, diasporas, and transoceanic trade.
+In addition to my dissertation, I have published a number of scholarly articles in Pacific environmental and labor history.
+I have written about Hawaiian sandalwood as a globally-circulating commodity; about the shared experiences of migrant workers and migratory birds on equatorial guano islands; about working-class environmental experiences of the nineteenth-century Pacific; also, an environmental microhistory of a nineteenth-century Pacific Ocean cyclone; and soon-to-be-published, a longue durée history of Polynesian migrations, diasporas, and transoceanic trade.
 These publications all reflect my interests at the intersections of labor and working-class history, trans-Pacific environmental history, and the parallels between nineteenth-century and twenty-first-century narratives of capitalist accumulation, Indigenous dispossession and resistance, proletarian environmentalisms, cosmopolitan experiences of migration and diaspora, and economic and ecological globalization.

-My most recent work focuses on returning to my roots in public history.
-In 2015 I moved to Roanoke, Virginia to begin work as Assistant Professor of Public History at Roanoke College.
-In September 2015, I co-founded the Southwest Virginia LGBTQ+ History Project, a community-based queer public history initiative.
-I have recently published my first scholarly article about the project, examining the intersections among urban history, queer history, and public history in Roanoke.
-In 2018, the Southwest Virginia LGBTQ+ History Project received Honorable Mention for the 2018 Allan Bérubé Prize (for outstanding work in public or community-based LGBTQ history) from the Committee on Lesbian, Gay, Bisexual & Transgender History, American Historical Association, and my article “Make Roanoke Queer Again” received Honorable Mention for the 2018 G. Wesley Johnson Award (for the best article published in The Public Historian) from the National Council on Public History.
+My most recent work returns to my roots in public history.
+In 2015 I moved to Roanoke, Virginia to begin employment as Assistant Professor of Public History at Roanoke College.
+In September 2015, I co-founded the Southwest Virginia LGBTQ+ History Project, a community-based queer public history project.
+My article about the project, “Make Roanoke Queer Again,” examined the intersections among urban history, queer history, and public history and, in 2018, received Honorable Mention for the G. Wesley Johnson Award (for the best article published in The Public Historian) from the National Council on Public History.
+Additionally, the Southwest Virginia LGBTQ+ History Project received Honorable Mention for the 2018 Allan Bérubé Prize (for outstanding work in public or community-based LGBTQ history) from the Committee on Lesbian, Gay, Bisexual & Transgender History, American Historical Association.

 In addition to these projects, I have also written over a dozen op-eds, encyclopedia articles, book and film reviews, and contributed to public history projects.
 For more information, please see my curriculum vitae.